SystemsApproach/security/firewall.rst

 9.4 Security Appliances
 ------------------------------

-Firewalls are often placed inside a larger category of *security appliances*—devices placed at some strategic point in the network to perform a security function.
-Such appliances generally watch for and respond to unwanted traffic, where the main challenge is how to distinguish between good and bad traffic.
+As introduced at the beginning of this chapter, *security appliances* are a generalization of firewalls.
+Such appliances are placed throughout the network, watching for and responding to unwanted traffic.
+The main challenge they face is how to distinguish between good and bad traffic.
 This section looks at two examples.

 9.4.1 Intrusion Detection and Prevention
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~